ECE-492-SALE/SmartWindow/README.md

 # Raspberry Pi Pico W Home Assistant Starter Project Using `arduino-pico`

-Fill out `src/Credentials.h`, upload to your Pico W, then you'll have a working integration that allows you to toggle the Pico W's board LED from the Home Assistant dashboard.
+Fill out `src/Credentials.h` following the guidelines in "Hub to Pico Connection Notes", upload to your Pico W, then you'll have a working integration that allows you to toggle the Pico W's board LED from the Home Assistant dashboard.
 From this starter you'll have a solid foundation to build your own custom device in a private, local Intranet of Things.

 ![image](https://user-images.githubusercontent.com/213358/187091688-881e81df-606b-4417-91f5-e10f0567d1cd.gif)